Hydrangea Meaning and Symbolism

-Hydrangeas were originally discovered in Japan.
-Translated into English, the meaning of the Hydrangea roughly translates to “water barrel” as a nod to the flower’s large, cup-like shape and their need for plenty of water.
+Hydrangeas were initially discovered in Japan.
+Translated into English, the meaning of the Hydrangea roughly translates to “water barrel” as a nod to the flower’s large, cup-like shape and its need for plenty of water.
 Its undeniable beauty makes hydrangea a lovely addition to any bouquet or garden.

 Hydrangeas’ meaning can be traced back to Japanese culture.
 According to legend, the hydrangea symbolizes heartfelt emotion and understanding.
 It is said that a Japanese emperor gifted hydrangea to the family of a woman he loved as an apology for choosing his business over her.

-In the Victorian era, hydrangeas were viewed as flowers that were boastful, vain, and pompous.
-This negative connotation might have been assigned to the flower because hydrangea’s blooms look like pom-poms and the flowers don’t produce many seeds.
-They were considered ungenerous, during a period in history that was focussed on growth and change.
+Hydrangeas were viewed as boastful, vain, and pompous flowers in the Victorian era.
+This negative connotation might have been assigned to the flower because hydrangea’s blooms look like pom-poms, and the flowers don’t produce many seeds.
+They were considered ungenerous during a period in history that was focused on growth and change.

 Additionally, the care and maintenance of the flower might have contributed to a third meaning for Hydrangeas.
 Due to needing a lot of care and water, Hydrangeas have been associated with vanity.
 Be careful who you are gifting hydrangeas to!